 On a personal note, earlier this week I made a conscious effort to be ok with doing stuff solo.
 I’ve always been pretty ok with that but I hate that some people view being alone as equivalent to being lonely.
-Alone and lonely are two very separate things!
+Alone and lonely are two separate things!
+Both are ok to feel.
 My life is filled with wonderful people and experiences but with me being in grad school and my friends working full time in different cities and states it can be hard to always have a buddy by your side.
 I get invitations often to come to events in the LA area that are food or fitness related and sometimes I am less than excited to drive an hour, put on my meeting new friends smile face, and waltz in the doors.
 However, most of the time I’m glad I went and it at least gave me an excuse to explore a little more of my own city.
 So, I gave myself a little pep talk and decided to try and say yes more than no and see where it gets me.
 I’ll keep ya posted!

 As for the rest of the week, here’s what happened and what I’ve been eating.